The Elder Scrolls: Daggerfall

 Work on The Elder Scrolls II: Daggerfall began after Arena's release in March 1994.
 Ted Peterson was assigned the role of lead game designer.
-Daggerfall plot was less clichéd than Arena's and involved a "complex series of adventures leading to multiple resolutions."
-With Daggerfall, Arena's experience-point-based system was replaced with one rewarding the player for actually role-playing their character.
+He endeavoured to make Daggerfall's plot less "clichéd" than Arena's and involve a "complex series of adventures leading to multiple resolutions".
+With Daggerfall, Arena's experience-point-based system was replaced with one rewarding the player for conducting role-playing activities with their character.
 Daggerfall came equipped with an improved character generation engine, one that included a GURPS-influenced class creation system, offering players the chance to create their own classes, and assign their own skills.
 Daggerfall was developed with an XnGine engine, one of the first truly 3D engines.
 Daggerfall realized a game world the size of Great Britain, filled with 15,000 towns and a population of 750,000.
 It was influenced by analog games and literature that Julian LeFay or Ted Peterson happened to be playing or reading at the time, such as Dumas's The Man in the Iron Mask and Vampire: The Masquerade.
-It was released on August 31, 1996.
+It was released in September 1996.
 Like Arena, Daggerfall's initial release suffered from some bugs, leaving consumers disgruntled.
 These early anomalies were fixed in later versions.
 This experience led to a more prudent release schedule for future games.

 Battlespire and Redguard

-Following the release of Daggerfall, work began on three separate projects at once: An Elder Scrolls Legend: Battlespire, The Elder Scrolls Adventures: Redguard, and Morrowind.
+Following the release of Daggerfall, work began on three separate projects at once: An Elder Scrolls Legend: Battlespire, The Elder Scrolls Adventures: Redguard, and The Elder Scrolls III: Morrowind.
 Battlespire, originally titled Dungeon of Daggerfall: Battlespire, was the first of the three to be released, on November 30, 1997.
-Originally designed as an expansion pack for Daggerfall, it was repackaged as a stand-alone game.
-Battlespire focused on dungeon romping and offered multiplayer gaming—player versus player deathmatch— the only series title to do so before the release of The Elder Scrolls Online in 2014.
+Originally designed as an expansion pack for Daggerfall, it was eventually rebranded as a standalone game.
+Battlespire focused on dungeon romping and offered multiplayer gaming in the form of a player versus player deathmatch mode, the only series title to do so prior to the release of The Elder Scrolls Online in 2014.
 Redguard was the second of the three titles to be released, on October 31, 1998.
 It was an action-adventure game inspired by Tomb Raider, Prince of Persia, and the Ultima series.
 Redguard did not offer the player the chance to create their own character.
 Instead, players would play the prefabricated "Cyrus the Redguard".
-Both games did poorly with Bethesda's audience.
+Both games did poorly with Bethesda's target audience.
 Players used to the vast open spaces of Daggerfall did not take well to the reduced worlds of Redguard and Battlespire.
 Based upon its customers' clear desire for massive role-playing game worlds, Bethesda redoubled its efforts to build the next major chapter.